All Episodes

 Laughing a lot during this entire interview, bragging about what she did.

-Uh, you know, could be a violation of attorney client privilege, just putting that aside.
+You know, by the way, disclosing the results of your client's polygraph, you know, could be a violation of attorney-client privilege, just putting that aside.

 She's heard laughing at several points when discussing the crime lab's accidental destruction of the DNA evidence that tied this guy Taylor to the crime.

-Anyway, there was a 2008 newsday story, as Colin points out, on Clinton's legal strategy for attacking the credibility of the 12-year-old victim.
+Anyway, there was a 2008 Newsday story, as Colin points out, on Clinton's legal strategy for attacking the credibility of the 12-year-old victim.

 They went to a bowling alley, Newsday reported.

-Taylor drove the group around in his truck, pouring the girl whiskey and coke on the way.
+Taylor drove the group around in his truck, pouring the girl whiskey and Coke on the way.

-The group later drove to a weedy ravine near the highway where Taylor then raped this 12-year-old girl.
+The group later drove to a weedy Ravine near the highway where Taylor then raped this 12-year-old girl.

-She was uh arrested, he was arrested on May 13th of 75.
+He was arrested on May 13th of 1975.

 The original court-appointed public defender was to serve as his attorney, but he insisted on a female lawyer, and he ended up with Hillary Clinton, Hillary Rodham Clinton.